Hello, my name is JP.

 I took a long time away from Twitter due to political discourse only to come back recently.
-I mostly have stuck around because of sports content and web development content.
-For the most part I've been impressed with web development Twitter.
+I've mostly stuck around again because of sports content and web development content.
+For the most part I've been impressed with the web development Twitter topic.

 One, some people share concepts that are out of their breadth or misrepresent concepts simply due to the limited scope of their experience.
 I'm 100% cool with that - especially since the responses are mostly kind and educational (community, yay!).

 Second, tweets like the one above that damage the community and gate-keep what it means to develop software on the web.

 Do I understand or personally have experience with every concept on that list?
 Yes on both accounts.
 Am I prepared to write a Wikipedia entry on any of them?
 No. For instance I've professionally implemented a JWT based authentication scheme at my current company and can describe what Json Web Tokens are, but it would be disingenuous to not acknowledge how heavily I leaned on a 3rd party library to accomplish the task.
 Which is standard, actually.
 Why would you write the implementation from scratch?
 Why would I not use a tested and hardened library?

 The other thing that annoys me about the post is the addition of React Hooks to the list.
 Is React a requirement to be considered a web developer now?
 I love React.
 I love hooks.
 This is a React site.
 With that said, adding React Hooks is...weird.
 There are an endless amount of options to build a web site - React is one of many.